Rafael Devers Player Props: Red Sox vs. Angels

 Rafael Devers At The Plate

-- Devers has 16 hits, which is tops among Boston hitters this season, while batting .276 with 10 extra-base hits.
+- Devers leads Boston with 16 hits, batting .262 this season with 10 extra-base hits.

-- Among qualified hitters in baseball, his batting average ranks 75th, his on-base percentage ranks 103rd, and he is sixth in the league in slugging.
+- Among the qualifying hitters in MLB, he ranks 95th in batting average, 114th in on-base percentage, and ninth in slugging.

-- Devers has reached base via a hit in 10 games this year (of 14 played), and had multiple hits in five of those games.
+- In 66.7% of his 15 games this season, Devers has picked up at least one hit.
+He's also had five multi-hit games.

-- He has gone deep in six games this year (42.9%), leaving the park in 11.3% of his chances at the plate.
+- He has hit a long ball in six games this season (40.0%), homering in 10.8% of his trips to the plate.

-- Devers has driven in a run in seven games this season (50.0%), including four games with more than one RBI (28.6%).
-He has also driven in three or more of his team's runs in two contests.
+- In 46.7% of his games this year, Devers has driven in at least one run.
+In four of those games (26.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

+- In 10 of 15 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.